 I heard my first loon last night.
 Far out on the harbor, that strange wild, half-crazy laugh came out of the evening mist.
 Back from the warm places where they spend their winters, back to join us in the uncertain Northern springtime.
 I love those big birds.

 We're starting to see and heard lots more of our returning migrants now.
-Thanks to its coastal location along the northern shore of Lake Michigan and its many inland lakes, marshes and ponds, Traverse City is a favorite destination for thousands of migratory birds.
+Thanks to its coastal location along the northern shore of Lake Michigan and its many inland lakes, marshes and ponds, Traverse City and Benzie County are favorite destinations for thousands of migratory birds.
 Like their human counterparts, many are only stopping for a few days of relaxation and refreshment.
 Others settle down for the whole summer -- but their arrival is cause for excitement among birdwatchers.

 Each year, hundreds of birders head north to enjoy this region’s birding opportunities.
 Many come for the annual spring migration, between mid-April and the middle of May, when a diverse population of migratory birds congregate on the triangular Leelanau Peninsula west of Traverse City.